wososa/PSI-Sigma/README.md

 ```
 Quick Start
 ======
-Create links to the .bam, bai, and .SJ.out files in the a folder (afolder).
+Create links to the .bam, .bai, and .SJ.out files in the a folder (afolder).
 If you are using long-read RNA-seq data, .SJ.out files will be generated automatically since GMAP doesn't produce the file.
 ```
 mkdir afolder
 cd afolder